serengetijade/C_Sharp/README.md

 ## [REFERENCE CODE LIBRARY](https://github.com/serengetijade/C_Sharp/tree/main/Basic_CSharp)
 In addition to the projects, there is a small code library for referencing basic C# elements.
 These examples are heavily noted and written as though for a console application.
 - [Basics](https://github.com/serengetijade/C_Sharp/blob/main/Basic_CSharp/CSharp_Basics/CSharpBasics/Program.cs) Start here for the fundamentals.
+Lists and linked lists, etc.
 - [Abstract Classes](https://github.com/serengetijade/C_Sharp/blob/main/Basic_CSharp/ConsoleApp_AbstractClass/ConsoleApp_AbstractClass/Program.cs) Abstract classes and polymorphism.
 - [Abstract Class](https://github.com/serengetijade/C_Sharp/tree/main/Basic_CSharp/ConsoleApp_AbstractClass/ConsoleApp_AbstractClass) An abstract class, aka a base class, is a generic (template) class or type of object that is used as a basis for creating other objects that conform with its specifications.
 - [Arrays and Lists](https://github.com/serengetijade/C_Sharp/blob/main/Basic_CSharp/ConsoleApp_ArraysLists/ConsoleApp_ArraysLists/Program.cs) Syntax for arrays and lists.